dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * Log into GitHub and visit the GitHub repository created for you.
 * Clone this repository to your local computer.
-* Set-up GitHub Actions in this repository to implement CI testing (suggested approaches for doing this can be found [here](..
+* Set-up GitHub Actions in this repository to implement CI testing (suggested approaches for doing this can be found [here](../Lectures/continuous_integration_github_actions.md#recommended-workflows-for-setting-up-github-actions-and-other-repository-items).
-  /Lectures/continuous_integration_github_actions.md#recommended-workflows-for-setting-up-github-actions-and-other-repository-items)
 * Develop code (including test functions) on feature branches.
 * Consider using test-driven development (TDD) and write a unit test for the `is_sequence` function with appropriate test cases before you start writing